starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 The `ref` is the framework delivery mechanism.
 The `pending | attached` state is an adapter result shape, not the shared creator contract.

+React and Preact keep this hook-facing leaf because the element arrives through callback ref timing.
+Vue and Svelte can use `setupElementResource()` inside their directive or attachment implementations because those callbacks already receive the element.
+This does not mean Preact lacks `setup*` APIs generally; the DOM element resource leaf uses hooks and callback refs.

 `attached` means Starbeam has created the element-backed resource value.
 It does not mean `on.sync` has run, and it should not grow a public `ready` or `synced` state without new evidence.